-This practical guide will help organize engaging activities, campaigns, and initiatives to empower students to make informed choices about waste management and inspire habits both at school and at home.
+This practical guide will help teachers organize engaging activities, campaigns, and initiatives to empower students to make informed choices about waste management and inspire sustainable habits both at school and at home.
 Through hands-on learning and community involvement, schools can become a driving force in promoting a zero-waste future.

 10 Activities for Waste Segregation Awareness in Schools